SkyAPMTest/Agent-Benchmarks/README.md

 ![Metrics data](https://sky-walking.github.io/page-resources/3.2/performance/contrast_graph.png)

 The agent cost 12%, which is 3% of 4 Cores CPU, to collect 4000 trace segments per seconds and send them to our collector through network.
 This is a very high performance.
 As you known, nearly no single-process application can do this in a x86 server, except for something likes cache(redis)-proxy server.
 And for tps and response time, the agent effects nearly nothing.
-This means, even agent costs a little CPU in a high performance server, but don't effect it.
+This means, even agent costs a little CPU in a high performance server, but don't effect performance during tracing.

 To be honest, a single instance of most applications is just running in 100-1200 tps, as I known, even in the powerful Chinese telecom system or e-commerce system.
 So, you **shouldn't have any concern** about performance for using our agent to trace your application.